Chipdelmal/SoNA3BS/pages/mydoc/docOvitraps.md

 ---
-title: Documentation
+title: Ovitraps
 sidebar: mydoc_sidebar
 permalink: docOvitraps.html
 folder: mydoc
-toc: false
+toc: true
-summary: "Mosquito Variables Descriptions"
+summary: "Traps to kill female mosquitoes attempting to lay eggs in aquatic environments along with the eggs they were attempting to oviposit."
 ---

+## General Behaviour

+## Variables
+NA